This is a comment

 )

-# Write functions (for exec)
+# Write functions (for exec): inputs only

 The std module is loaded by default.
 Load additional modules with: